 Who is this for?
 Any graduating senior who has worked with UP as a youth facilitator, intern or Youth Program Specialist with the goal to further their learning on whatever path they choose after high school.

 How do I apply?
-Applicants would have worked with UP in some capacity and will have the opportunity to respond to the question: How are these funds helping you bring Ben’s values into your life after high school?
-Send your response to [email protected] by June 1, 2026.
+Send a response to the question: How are these funds helping you bring Ben’s values into your life after high school?
+You can response could be a short essay, a piece of art, or a video.
+Email your response to [email protected] with the subject Ben Williams Scholarship by June 1, 2026.

 UP’s Board of Directors will review the applications by June 15, 2026.